 The main problem with crypto as an “investment asset”, is that your single source of return (with the exception of some speculative and unproven “proof of stake” options) is the hope that somebody will buy it for more than you paid.
 In investing, this is called “the greater fool theory”.

-This compares to stocks and shares investments, where the price is to some extent based on expected future income streams, and owning the investment itself will produce returns, without the need to sell it for more than you paid.
+This contrasts to stocks and shares investments, where the price is to some extent based on expected future income streams, and owning the investment itself will produce returns, without the need to sell it for more than you paid.

-Meme stonks 🚀
+Meme Stonks 🚀

 Since the GME rally in January 2021, we’ve seen a massive uptick in people wanting to speculate on meme and penny stocks.
 If this is something you’re interested in, we would again suggest keeping this to a small part of your portfolio.